 Two compelling takes on coverage of Epstein's death.
 They examine the grim logic of Twitter driving conspiracy theories and attention-seeking that's validated and amplified by the press.

-Twitter management, its board, and Wall Street probably saw only dollar signs over the past weekends, due to the major U.S. stories.
+Twitter management, its board, and Wall Street probably saw only dollar signs over the past couple weekends, due to the major U.S. stories.
 Engagement or usage, that's all that matters to Twitter/Wall Street, regardless of the toxicity and stupidity.

 Stupidly, journalists continue to claim that Twitter has utility.
 Twitter's goal is not to be useful.

 Twitter's only goal is engagement, encouraging as many people as possible to waste their time, spreading misinformation, hate, violence, harassment, and all of the other qualities that make Twitter a cesspool.